HOW I GOT HERE - industry interviews by

 About the interviewer

 Dave Paul began his music career in 1984, starting as a mobile dj and evolving into a prominent college radio dj, club dj, and remixer in San Francisco.
 In 1991 he launched the now legendary publication The Bomb Hip-Hop Magazine and in 1996 Paul transformed the magazine into a record label.
 The company was named "one of the fifteen independent labels that matter" according to Rolling Stone and the labels Return of the DJ series was ranked by Spin Magazine as #25 in their 90 Greatest Albums of the 90's list.
 Dave Paul has appeared on the front cover of Billboard magazine, and is featured in the motion picture Scratch.
-Mr. Paul has dj'ed throughout the US, toured Europe and the UK, released over 100 projects on his record label and currently produces themed dj parties including the 9 year running Prince and Michael Experience.
-If you feel you are qualified and would like to be interviewed you can contact Dave Paul at - email@example.com
+Mr. Paul has dj'ed throughout the US, toured Europe, released over 100 projects on his record label and currently produces themed dj parties including the 13 year running Prince and Michael Experience.
+If you feel you are qualified and would like to be interviewed you can contact Dave Paul at - firstname.lastname@example.org

 Scheduled to be interviewed: